s24nath/Employee-Management-System/README.md

 Used SceneBuilder for UI Design.

+Used JDBC Driver to connect to the Database

 * Initial Database settings is provided, go through this text document to create the database of this project